backstage/backstage/.changeset/gorgeous-pumas-draw.md

 '@backstage/plugin-analytics-module-ga': minor
 ---

-**BREAKING**: Add support to the new analytics api and use `app` as default extension and plugin ids.
-It is breaking only because you will start seeing app as the new default id for extensions and plugins events.
+Add support to the new analytics api.